pythonuzgit/elmurodov_Machine-Learning/README.md

 Naive Bayes: algorithm can be defined as a supervised classification algorithm which is based on Bayes' theorem.

+Artificial Neural Network: Neurons are interconnected nerve sells in the brain that are involved in the processing and transmitting of chemical and electrical signals.

 # Unsupervised learning
 algorithm will be use a metric such as distance in order to identify how close a set of points are to each other and how far apart two such groups are.